 Taryn: These are really great tips that have certainly got my wheels turning about thinking outside the box.
 Do you have any final words you’d like to leave with our audience?

 Brandt: Fundraising online, at its core, isn’t that different from what it has been in-person for decades.
 You need to 1) find out what your core demographic wants, then 2) provide it.
 Engage your target audience more effectively than ever, and find out what they want.
 Which, I can guarantee, isn’t a Zoom call and a bottle of wine.

 Taryn Crowder, CMP is a Certified Meeting Professional and Certified Virtual Event & Meeting Manager with over 12 years of experience in event planning and management.
-She has planned and managed award shows, large-scale conferences and exhibitions, and galas ranging in size from 10,000 to 14,000 people, and most recently a 10,000 person virtual event with her team at Classy.
+She has planned and managed award shows, large-scale conferences and exhibitions, and galas ranging in size from 10,000 to 14,000 people, and most recently a worldwide virtual event with her team at Classy.
 In 2015, she was awarded Connect Association’s “Top 40 Under 40” in the event planning industry.